forumone/component-based-theming/README.md

 # 03-Components

 # Component-based Theming with Twig
 This repository is for using a Composer based workflow with Drupal 8.
-We will be using this repository and the branches to maintain various snapshots as we progress thru each lesson.
+We will be using this repository and its branches to maintain various snapshots as we progress thru each lesson.

 ## Assumptions
 This training assumes that you are already running Acquia Dev Desktop and have a familiarity with installing Drupal using the standard means of downloading, setting up a database, configuring a localhost, and completing the browser-based install.
-In the [Master](https://github.com/forumone/component-based-theming/tree/master#component-based-theming-with-twig) repo, we walked through quickly installing **Acquia Dev Desktop**, **Terminal**, **Composer**, **Node & NPM**, **Grunt**, and **Git**.
+In the [Master](https://github.com/forumone/component-based-theming/tree/master#component-based-theming-with-twig) branch, we walked through quickly installing **Acquia Dev Desktop**, **Terminal**, **Composer**, **Node & NPM**, **Grunt**, and **Git**.
 Ensure that you have a working AMP stack and are comfortable working within the command-line interface using a Terminal window before continuing.

-### Notes
+**Notes**
-If you checked out this branch prior to following the steps in the previous lesson and want to make sure your environment is up to date then follow the steps detailed below.
+If you checked out this branch prior to following the steps in the previous lesson and want to make sure your environment is up to date, then follow the steps detailed below.

-Open a terminal window and execute the following commands:
+Open a terminal window and run the following commands:

 ```
   cd /web/themes/gesso